nitheshkummarc/WorkLens/README.md

 **Live demo:** https://huggingface.co/spaces/nitheshkummar/redrob — rank a small candidate sample in the browser.

-## About the project
+## Overview

-**The challenge.** RedRob's *Intelligent Candidate Discovery & Ranking* task: from a pool of 100,000 profiles, return the 100 best fits for a fixed **Senior AI Engineer** job description — in under 5 minutes, on 16 GB CPU, with no GPU and no network.
+**Challenge Overview:** RedRob's *Intelligent Candidate Discovery & Ranking* task: from a pool of 100,000 profiles, return the 100 best fits for a fixed **Senior AI Engineer** job description — in under 5 minutes, on 16 GB CPU, with no GPU and no network.
 The dataset is seeded with traps: keyword-stuffers (e.g. an HR Manager listing 9 AI skills), plain-language strong fits, and ~80 "honeypot" profiles that are subtly impossible.

-**The approach.** An LLM or embedding search can't scale to 100K within the time budget and tends to reward keyword overlap, so this is a transparent scoring engine instead.
-The idea it hangs on: **score what a candidate demonstrably did in their career history, not what they list as skills.** A capability score is built from that, rescaled by a behavioral multiplier (recency, responsiveness, availability), and provably-impossible profiles are forced to zero.
+**The approach:** An LLM or embedding search can't scale to 100K within the time budget and tends to reward keyword overlap, so this is a transparent scoring engine instead.
+The core design principle is simple: **score what a candidate demonstrably did in their career history, not what they list as skills.** A capability score is built from that, rescaled by a behavioral multiplier
+(recency, responsiveness, availability), and provably-impossible profiles are forced to zero.
 Every ranking comes with a one-sentence, fact-based reason.